aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/shape-effects-and-manipulation-in-slides/accessing-alt-text-group-shapes/_index.md

 ### How can I install Aspose.Slides for .NET?

-You can download Aspose.Slides for .NET from the official [Aspose website](https://reference.aspose.com/slides/net/).
+You can download Aspose.Slides for .NET from the  [Aspose website](https://reference.aspose.com/slides/net/).
 Follow the installation instructions provided to set up the library in your project.

 ### Can I use Aspose.Slides for other programming languages?

 Yes, Aspose.Slides provides APIs for various programming languages, including Java.
-Make sure to check the official documentation for language-specific details.
+Make sure to check the  documentation for language-specific details.

 ### What is the purpose of alternative text in presentations?